PySlurm/pyslurm/README.rst

 Currently `PySLURM` is under development to move from it's thin layer on top of the SLURM C API to an object orientated interface.

-The current branch is based on the SLURM 2.2.7 API but versions 2.3 and 2.4 have also been tested.
+The current branch is based on the SLURM 2.2.7 API but versions SLURM 2.3 and 2.4 have also been tested.

 Prerequistes
 =============